Learn to Read Dog

 ~Cesar Millan, "The Dog Whisperer"

-communicate through dog body language.
+Canines communicate primarily through dog body language.

-that phrase when a new person enters into the dog pack.
-I
+Dog Body LanguageIf you've ever watched The Dog Whisperer, you have heard that phrase when a new person enters into the dog pack.
+I imagine it is to keep you from doing the following:

 ~Dave Barry